Updated June 14, 2023

 Let us consider a sample code snippet for importing the VGG16 model of the Keras application, which looks like the below –

 Import numpy as sampleNumpy

 sampleEducbaVgg16Model = vgg16.VGG16 (weights = “imagenet”)

-Similarly, we can create the sample model and instantiate the same of keras applications by simply importing the required library and then passing the parameters and instantiating the reference.
+Similarly, we can create the sample model and instantiate the same Keras applications by importing the required library, passing the parameters, and instantiating the reference.

-The next step is to load the image which can be done by using the method of load_img and passing the name of the file and target size.
-We will then have to convert the PIL format of the image to Numpy format containing the channels along with width and height with the help of function named image_to_array().
+The next step is to load the image, which can be done by using the method of load_img and passing the name of the file and target size.
+We will then have to convert the PIL format of the image to the Numpy format containing the channels along with width and height with the help of a function named image_to_array().

 We will next need to convert the image to 4D tensor having batch size along with channels, width, and height.
 We can do this by using NumPy.expand_dims and passing the image of NumPy and the axis as zero.

-The further steps include the optional normalization of the image by preprocessing them and then predict by using the function modelname. predict().
-We can also convert the results of predictions to the labels with the help of function named decode_predictions().
+The further steps include the optional normalization of the image by preprocessing them and then predicting by using the function modelname. predict().
+We can also convert the results of predictions to labels with the help of a function named decode_predictions().

-Instead of taking the efforts for training the model that we have created, we can make the use of available models that are predefined in Keras applications.
+Instead of making an effort to train the model that we have created, we can make use of available models that are predefined in Keras applications.

 This is a guide to Keras Applications.
-Here we discuss the Introduction, What is Keras applications, How to use models from Keras. applications, examples with code implementation.
+Here we discuss the introduction, what are keras applications, and how to use models from Keras.applications.
 You may also have a look at the following articles to learn more –